The Public Paperfolding History Project

 1910

-Folds of Beauty are referred to as 'Frames' in 'Educational Handwork' by T B Kidner, which was published by The Educational Book Company Limited in Toronto in 1910.
+Folds of Beauty developed from the Double Blintz Basic Fold are referred to as 'Frames' in 'Educational Handwork' by T B Kidner, which was published by The Educational Book Company Limited in Toronto in 1910.

 1914

-A number of basic patterns folded from the blintzed square and the windmill base appear in 'El Trabajo Manual en la Escuela' by Félix Martí Alpera, which was published by Libreria de los Sucesores de Hernando in Madrid in 1914.
+A number of basic patterns folded from the blintzed square (from the syllabus for Grado Primero) and the Windmill Base (from the syllabus for Grado Segundo appear in 'El Trabajo Manual en la Escuela' by Félix Martí Alpera, which was published by Libreria de los Sucesores de Hernando in Madrid in 1914.